coffewang/code-problem-sets/data-modeling-2/Readme.md

 What data model would you recommend for the client?
 Describe both the model selected and the reasons for choosing this model.

 ##Implement the data model
-Write the SQL statements to generate the data model you are recommending along with SQL statements to populate the necessary tables.
+Write the SQL statements to generate tables you are recommending.

+Write SQL statements to populate your tables.

 ##Solve the business problem
-Write queries from your data model to be used by the analytics team to identify top performers by volume and profitability.
+Write SQL statements to be used by the analytics team to identify top performers by volume and profitability.

-Write SQL statements to create the tables described in question 1.